5 Dress Shoe Styles For Every Wardrobe

 There are different variations of Oxfords you can add to your collection, like Saddle, Wholecut, and Cap-Toe, but the most formal is a pair of Plain Oxfords.
 However, a Cap-Toe Oxford is the most versatile, and will be the perfect option to start off your collection.
 Opt for a black or dark color, as lighter colors should be reserved exclusively for less formal wear.
 The Cap-Toe can be worn to formal events and business casual settings.
 Any broguing, which are patterns created by punching small holes into leather, would make the Oxford more casual, so keep that in mind.

-Shop Anatoly's Black Oxford
+Shop Anatoly's Black Medallion Oxfords

-Shop Anatoly's Medium Brown Oxford
+Shop Anatoly's Brown Medallion Oxfords

 #2 The Derby/Blucher